zestai/zrp/model_report.rst

 +---------------------+----------------------+

-4,517,348 names, locations, and self-reported race/ethnicities from the Florida and North Carolina voter registration database were used for training.
+4,517,348 names, locations, and self-reported race/ethnicities from the Florida, Georgia and North Carolina voter registration database were used for training.

 Sample weights were consutructed such that proportion of the sample weight associated with each race/ethnicity in the training dataset matches the national distribution of race/ethnicity.